 Strawberry Filling

-- Fresh Strawberries: Local sweet strawberries taste best in this recipe because they become really jammy while roasting in the oven.
+- Fresh Strawberries: Local sweet strawberries taste best in this recipe because they become jammy while roasting in the oven.
 You can also use frozen strawberries for this recipe, but you may need to roast them longer because of the extra water.

 Flaky Pie Dough